 - How much discovery needs to be had

 - How complicated the case is

-In many cases, it can take years for the Flroida medical malpractice settlement process to conclude because defendants incolved in these claima do not want to pay, especially in high dollar amount situations.
+In many cases, it can take years for the Florida medical malpractice settlement process to conclude because defendants involved in these claims do not want to pay, especially in high dollar amount situations.
 The only way that the process can be expedited is if the plaintiff is willing to take less than what their case is worth.